sean-smith/swsmith.cc/content/posts/starlink.md

 6. I installed a switch to control the starlink and added that on the power (red wire) side of the inverter.
 I used a switch that's got an integrated LED so I can tell at a glance if I've left it on (which happens quite often).

+> Will update this post with more pictures soon...
+Email me at seanwssmith@gmail.com with anything you'd like to see.